-In 1824, an isolated community of about 200 freemen (or escaped slaves) from Pennsylvania, South Carolina, and Kentucky was established on Samana Bay as a colony of the Haitian Republic.
+In 1824 an isolated community of about 200 freemen (or escaped slaves) from Pennsylvania, South Carolina, and Kentucky was established on Samaná Bay as a colony of the Haitian Republic.
+The move to the settlement was under the direction of Bishop Richard Allen of the AME Church in Philadelphia, PA.
 It has also been written that Haitian President Jean Pierre Boyer conspired with abolitionists in Pennsylvania to finance the passage and resettlement of the former slaves as a strategic move to strengthen his rule.

-During the American Civil War, there were plans by the President Lincoln Administration to purchase the country, but the plans fell through.
-In 1874, Samana bay and inlet were purchased by an American company, backed by the U.S. Government.
-Samana was redeveloped into what was to become an independent country.
-The ownership lasted for one year; the company overextended its finances and was not able to pay the annual rent owed to the U.S. Government, so the treaty was revoked.
+During the American Civil War, plans by the Lincoln Administration to purchase the country fell through.
+In 1874, Samaná Bay and the inlet were purchased by an American company backed by the U.S. government.
+Samaná was redeveloped into what later became an independent country.
+The ownership lasted for one year; the company overextended its finances and was not able to pay the annual rent owed to the U.S. government, so the treaty was revoked.